-Getting enough protein on a daily basis is essential for health.
+Getting enough protein daily is essential for health.

 People’s protein needs vary.
-However, experts recommend most active people consume 0.54–0.9 grams of protein per pound of their body weight (1.2–2 grams per kg) per day (
+However, experts recommend most active people consume 0.54–0.9 g of protein per pound of their body weight (1.2–2 g per kg) per day (

 Fortunately, there are many high protein foods to choose from, including animal and plant-based sources.